 Dr. Green made the following statement in a public post on the RU Forum on December 3, 2007:

-During a November 2006 phone conversation with Kit Green:
+During a November 2006 phone conversation with Kit Green, he told us:

 Kit: “The parts of the story that have to do with genetic manipulation of the individuals who are alleged to be working with the aliens.
 Anybody who gets involved in that part of it ends up being sick – they spend a disproportionate amount of time on the topic.
 When they can’t warmly embrace people outside this sphere of interest, and they simply no longer have time to even exist.”